wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - evidence
 - DOE data

+- auto start dagster in codespace and popup webserver but also want evidence-dev to also pop up?
+  - "postStartCommand": "task dag" does this mean the codesandbox wont closed down?
+  - also need to find way to stop process so can make changes whilst editing

 🧱 Blocked
 - using jupyter notebooks as upstream data transformations in dagster as assets (all good if they are the last part of the dag).
 Keen an eye on this [thread](https://github.com/dagster-io/dagster/issues/10557).
 Also note its possible to do with Ops just not Assets yet for example `AssetsDefinition.from_op(my_asset_name)`
 - asset checks - anomily detection 🌿 feature/asset-checks